-Here’s the thing you’ve got to keep in mind when making pot roast—it’s a damn tough chunk of meat.
-Until, that is, you’ve taken the time to properly coax it to tenderness via a long spell in the oven.
-And by long, we mean a maddeningly long time.
+When putting together this easy pot roast, potatoes, and vegetables that is exactly like somethng grandma used to put on the table for Sunday supper, bear in mind, back then folks had patience.
+An inexpensive chuck roast is a damn tough chunk of meat.
+Until, that is, it’s properly coaxed to tenderness via a long spell in the oven or slow cooker.
+And by long, we mean a maddeningly, beguilingly, confusingingly long time.
 In our experience, the roast remains tough in the oven far longer than you would expect it to, and then suddenly, just when you’ve poked and prodded it for the umpteenth time and given up all hope that it would eventually turn tender, it suddenly surrenders.
-Patience, people.
+Patience, people.–Renee Schettler Rossi

 - 3 tablespoons vegetable oil